karthikkadiyam/twitter_sentiment_analysis/README.md

 4. The team with more positive value is expected to be win.

-4. Based on hashtags.ipynb , Ravens is expected to win the game.
+4. Based on hashtags.ipynb , Ravens are expected to win the game.